 Times are subject to change without notice.

-Car rentals are handled in a separate facility close to the airport.
-The facility is connected to the airport via free shuttle service that departs every 10 minutes from the lower level of the terminal.
+Car rentals are handled in a separate facility close to BWI airport.
+The facility is connected to the airport via a complimentary shuttle service that departs every 10 minutes from the terminal’s lower level.
 The following car rental agencies are available onsite: Alamo • Avis • Budget • Dollar • Enterprise • Hertz • National • NextCar • Sixt • Thrifty.
 Visit our travel partner at Tripadvisor to search for car rental deals.

-Last updated: 2019-07-16
+Last updated: 2023-08-15

 This guide is for informational purposes only to assist with your planning.
-All information, including rates and hours, are subject to change at any time without notice.
-The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers and their web sites.
-We are not representatives of any of the above mentioned service providers.
+All information, including rates and hours, is subject to change at any time without notice.
+The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers, and their websites.
+We are not representatives of any of the above-mentioned service providers.
 To report errors or to add/update any items mentioned in the guide: update the airport guide or write a review.